-Treter-Shaw is Summer's apprentice; she and he are written by Mutt.
+Treter-Shaw is Summer's apprentice; she and he are written by Herm.
 Their home culture is called Hafance for author reference and is shared.

 In this culture the second half of a person's name counts as the 'surname', so Treter's full name is Treter-Shaw.